 I am an anthropologist and historian with disciplinary training in urban studies, science and technology studies (STS), and area studies of India and South Asia.
 I have studied and worked in India, Singapore, the U.S. and U.K.

-Between 2005-2013 I pursued my doctorate in the Program in Science Technology & Society (STS) at the MIT (Massachusetts Institute of Technology), Cambridge, U.S.A., where I worked with anthropologist Dr Michael M.J.
-Fischer and historian Dr Merritt Roe Smith on my PhD dissertation committee.
+Between 2005-2013 I pursued my PhD in History and Anthropology in the Program in Science Technology & Society (STS) at the MIT (Massachusetts Institute of Technology), Cambridge, U.S.A., where I worked with anthropologist Dr Michael M.J.
+Fischer and historian Dr Merritt Roe Smith on my doctoral dissertation committee.

-During my PhD from 2006-2013, I was also an Exchange Scholar in Middle Eastern, South Asian & African Studies (MESAAS) at Columbia University, New York, U.S.A., where I worked with political theorist and sociologist Dr Sudipta Kaviraj on my dissertation committee.
+During my PhD from 2006-2013, I was also an Exchange Scholar in Middle Eastern, South Asian & African Studies (MESAAS) at Columbia University, New York, U.S.A., where I worked with political theorist and sociologist Dr Sudipta Kaviraj on my doctoral dissertation committee.

 Between graduating from college and pursuing my doctorate, I worked in Mumbai as an journalist, teacher and independent researcher (1997-2005).

 I was a founding Coordinator and then Associate Director of PUKAR (Partners for Urban Knowledge Action & Research) (2000-2003) where I worked with Professor Arjun Appadurai and the late Profesor Carol Breckenridge.

 I also helped found and was an Executive Member of CRIT (Collective Research Initiatives Trust) in Mumbai (2004-2012).